Chrysler IV-2220

-The Chrysler XIV-2220 (XI-2220 from 1944) was an experimental 2,500 hp, 2,220 cubic inch (36.4 liter) liquid-cooled inverted-V-16 World War II aircraft engine.
+The Chrysler XIV-2220 (XI-2220 from 1944) was an experimental 2,500 hp, 2,220 cubic inch (36.4 liter) liquid-cooled inverted-V16 World War II aircraft engine.
 Although several aircraft designs had considered using it, by the time it was ready for use in 1945 the war was already over.
 Only a few engines were built by Chrysler during a program that started in 1940, and it retained its 'X' designation the entire time as the XIV-2220, later XI-2220.
 The IV-2220 is historically important as it was Chrysler's first hemi, a design that would re-appear in 1950s Chrysler performance automobiles, make drag racing headlines in the 1960s, and continue into the 2000s.

 Design and development

 Original design

 Chrysler had apparently been carrying out paper studies of a very large engine for a brief period starting in May 1940, and decided to present their work to the United States Army Air Corps.
 They proposed a large engine to provide 2,500 hp initially, with room for upward growth.
-Instead of using advanced features such as sleeve valves for improved RPM, they opted for a larger number of normal sized cylinders in a V-16 arrangement.
+Instead of using advanced features such as sleeve valves for improved RPM, they opted for a larger number of normal sized cylinders in a V16 arrangement.
 The Army was interested, and sent them a development contract tender on June 22, 1940, to which Chrysler responded on July 2.

 The extremely long profile of the new design meant that the crankshaft would be highly loaded if power was taken off at the propeller end.
-Chrysler's solution to this problem was unique; power was instead taken from the middle of the engine, placing the propeller reduction gear in a gap between two V-8 cylinder banks and sending power to the front of the engine via an extension shaft running below the crankshaft.
+Chrysler's solution to this problem was unique; power was instead taken from the middle of the engine, placing the propeller reduction gear in a gap between two V8 cylinder banks and sending power to the front of the engine via an extension shaft running below the crankshaft.
 Additionally many of the accessories were driven off the drive shaft instead of the crank shaft.
 This approach also raised the weight of the engine by the amount of the shaft, a necessary design tradeoff.

 A single overhead cam drove the two-per-cylinder poppet valves, arranged at an angle to the piston in a hemi-spherical cylinder head, with the spark plug arranged between the valves.
 This arrangement allowed for "cross-flow" scavenging of the charge, and had been used on various race and performance car engines for some time.